 WHAT IS NUTRITIONAL THERAPY?

-Nutritional therapy used to be dismissed as ‘alternative medicine’.
-It’s only now that the science of what to eat is getting the recognition it deserves and is being actively promoted by a small number of well-known and recently enlightened medical doctors, like Dr Rangan Chatterjee, Dr Rupy Aujla and Dr Michael Mosely.
+It’s only now that the science of what to eat is getting the recognition it deserves and has being actively promoted by a small number of well-known and recently enlightened medical doctors, like Dr Chatterjee, Dr Rupy and the late Dr Michael Mosely.

 PERSONAL SERVICE

 It’s a very personal approach.
 You might hear practitioners talk about people being ‘biochemically unique’.
 That means that there isn’t a single way of eating that is right for everyone.
-Your friend might have PMS and you want to lose weight, for example.
+Your friend might have hypothyroidism and you want to lose weight, for example.
 Your friend might have a history of antibiotic use, while you had your appendix out when you were 14.
-Your friend might have an intolerance to dairy, while you hate strawberries.
+Your friend might have an intolerance to dairy, while you get hives from strawberries.
 I could go on, but you can imagine the thousands of different permutations here.
-And the fact is that your family history, previous medical history, and any current symptoms as well as what you like and don’t like, not to mention your personal circumstances are all important when a nutritionist creates a plan for you.
+And the fact is that your family history, previous medical history, and any current symptoms as well as what you like and don’t like, not to mention your personal circumstances are all important when I create a plan for you.

 It is personalised just for you.
 That takes both time and skill.
 You could download something from the internet – if you knew what you were looking for – but it is not the same.
-A nutrition practitioner may also work with supplements targeted to a specific condition or your own health goal.
+I may also work with supplements targeted to a specific condition or your own health goal.
+I have access to many tests and know which ones are best suited to get to the root cause of your condition.
 This can be a minefield – potentially dangerous and inevitably costly – if you don’t know what you’re doing.

 WHY DOESN'T EVERYONE SEE A NUTRITIONIST IF THE RESULTS ARE SO GOOD?